 Welcome to Freedom Reads: Anti-Bias Book Talk from Teaching for Change.
 In this video series, we introduce children’s books using an anti-bias, anti-racist lens as a strategy to talk about issues around race and the world with children.
 (View other episodes on the series home page and our YouTube playlist.)
-The book featured in the video below is […]
+The book featured in the […]

 - « Previous Page